Approval Process, Boardwalk Construction

 The following steps are required to obtain the necessary approvals for boardwalk construction:

-- Upon receipt of OCRM’s acknowledgment contact the Town of Hilton Head Island (Rocky Browder, firstname.lastname@example.org) to request a Natural Resources Permit.
+2. Upon receipt of OCRM’s acknowledgment contact the Town of Hilton Head Island (Brian Eber, firstname.lastname@example.org) to request a Natural Resources Permit.
 The Town will require a sketch indicating the boardwalk meets requirements.
 Additionally, the proposed footprint must be staked out in the field.
 A subsequent site visit will verify compliance and determine the location of the seaward toe of the primary dune.

-- Upon receipt of ARB’s conditional approval contact CSA (Joan Berger, firstname.lastname@example.org) to obtain the Foundation Beach Trust Property Encroachment Application.
+4. Upon receipt of ARB’s conditional approval submit to CSA (Joan Berger, firstname.lastname@example.org) the Foundation Beach Trust Property Encroachment Application (see attachment C.).
 A $150 application fee and written approvals from OCRM, the Town of Hilton Head and the ARB are also required.

-If you have questions or require additional information please contact David Henderson, CSA’s Director of Special Projects and Operations at 843-671-7827 or email@example.com
+If you have questions or require additional information please contact Ryan Kash, Land Use Monitor at 843-671-7820 or LUM@csaseapines.com